HandongHCI/HandongHCI.github.io/Courses/HFE_Essays.md

 #### Topic 6.
 [4-1.
 Emotional Ergonomics I: Emotional Engineering, Measurement of Human Emotion]
 Watch the [videos listed in **4-1 Emotional Ergonomics I**](HFE04_1.md), then write an essay including the following subtopics.

 - **Subtopic 1.
 Summary**: Summarize what you've learned from the videos.
 You can use "bullet points" to list important concepts in short sentences.
-Here are important questions of this topic.
+Here are important questions on this topic.
 Don't exceed one page for a summary.
+	- What is human emotion?
+	- How are human emotion and cognition similar and different?
+	- How could human emotions be measured?
+	- How are the human emotions used in commercial products?
+	- How can the computer know human emotion by analyzing the human face?

-- **Subtopic 2**: In the session of cognitive ergonomics II (related to 'fight or flight response'), we had learned how the human bio-signals show the physical, cognitive, and emotional status of people.
-Continued from that, this time, let's think about human emotion by the engineer's perspective.
-What ideas do you have, which is about how emotional engineering could be useful for students' life at Handong University? (related keywords to this question: `#neuroscience`, `#neuromarketing`, `#Brain-Computer Interaction`, `#affective engineering`, `#UX engineering`, ...)
+- **Subtopic 2**: In the session of cognitive ergonomics II (related to 'fight or flight response'), we had learned how the human bio-signals present human cognitive status.
+Continued from that, this time, we are thinking of the bio-signals as they can explain human emotions.
+Provide some ideas on **how the human bio-signals or human bio-data (e.g., brain signal, eye movement, facial expression) can be used for human happiness**.
+For example, how could the knowledge and technology of emotional engineering help Handong students mentally and emotionally healthy in college life? (related keywords to this question: `#neuroscience`, `#neuromarketing`, `#Brain-Computer Interaction`, `#affective engineering`, `#UX engineering`, ...)

-- **Subtopic 3**: AI/robot technologies are getting rapidly developed.
-Let's suppose that the AI can perfectly measure human emotions based on our bio-signals, facial recognition, and behavior analysis; also emotionally responses to you like a real human (based on computer algorithms, of course!).
-What are positive and negative thoughts of your about a computer/device/robot's emotional reaction to you?
-(Did you perhaps watch the movie, 'Her'?)
-Provide your arguments/opinion that what are positive/negative effects of the human-like robot/computer in people's daily life.
+- **Subtopic 3**: AI/robot technologies are getting developed very fast.
+Let's suppose that the AI can perfectly measure human emotions based on our bio-signals, facial recognition, and behavior analysis; also emotionally responses to you like an actual human (based on computer algorithms, of course!).
+What are your positive and negative thoughts about a computer/device/robot's emotional reaction to you?
+(Did you perhaps watch the movie 'Her'?)
+Provide your arguments/opinion on **the emotionally positive/negative effects** of the human-like robot/computer in people's daily lives.

 #### Topic 7.
 [4-2.
 Emotional Ergonomics II: Emotional Design]
 Watch the [videos listed in **4-2 Emotional Ergonomics II**](HFE04_2.md), then write an essay including the following subtopics.

 - **Subtopic 1.
 Summary**: Summarize what you've learned from the videos.
 You can use "bullet points" to list important concepts in short sentences.
-Here are important questions of this topic.
+Here are important questions on this topic.
 Don't exceed one page for a summary.
+	- What are positive emotions and negative emotions?
+	- Power of the positive emotion
+	- What is emotional design?
+	- Why do we have to care human hapiness (or positive emotions) when we design a product or a service?
+	- What is the UX?
+	- How is the UX related to the human emotions?

 - **Subtopic 2**: How can human emotion affect human behavior?
-Let's think about some good or bad examples on which emotion can make people doing good actions or hesitating.
-How can a design help people have a good emotional status? (keyword: `#positive emotion`, `#positive design`)
+Let's think about how emotion can make people doing good or bad.
+For example, if someone keeps getting irritated/annoyed by using a product (due to awkward/uncomfortable user interfaces), he/she might behave an unkind action to somebody nearby.
+Or if someone is so enjoyed by a user-friendly service, she/he could be very happy for the day.
+Provide **some good and bad examples which make people have good or bad emotions**.
+And discuss the ** `#power of design` (= effects of design)** and importance of emotional ergonomics in product/service design.

 - **Subtopic 3**: How do you think about the power of positivity?
 Get this [Design for Happiness Cardset](https://repository.tudelft.nl/islandora/object/uuid:22a4e066-a1ab-468c-bd78-6c2c3e39e064/datastream/OBJ/download) by clicking the link.
-Then, by referring to the keywords (e.g., `#amusement`, `#confidence`, `#courage`, `#dreaminess`, `#energetic`, `#fascination`, `#hope`, `#joy`, `#kindness`, `#love`, `#pride`, `#satisfaction`, ...) showing in the cardset, provide some ideas on how to make people being more positive by a new product/service.
-(For example, how to make people amused?)
+Then, by referring to the keywords (e.g., `#amusement`, `#confidence`, `#courage`, `#dreaminess`, `#energetic`, `#fascination`, `#hope`, `#joy`, `#kindness`, `#love`, `#pride`, `#satisfaction`, ...) in the cardset, provide **new product/service ideas on how to make people being more positive**.
+Try to put some figures and visual examples about your ideas.<br>For example:
+	- How to make people being amused?
+	- How to make people being proud of themselves?
+	- How to make people being joyful?
+	- How to make people thank each other?
+	- How to make people encouraged?
+	- How to make people doing kind actions?
+	- How to make people having hope?

 #### Topic 8.
 [5-1.
 Usability I: Design with Users & Usability Evaluation]
 Watch the [videos listed in **5-1 Usability Engineering I**](HFE05_1.md), then write an essay including the following subtopics.

 - **Subtopic 1.
 Summary**: Summarize what you've learned from the videos.
 You can use "bullet points" to list important concepts in short sentences.
-Here are important questions of this topic.
+Here are important questions on this topic.
 Don't exceed one page for a summary.

 - **Subtopic 2**: The USER needs to be importantly considered in product development.
 Why?
 What can be happened if the USER (e.g., their needs/wants, their working environment/situation, their physical/cognitive/emotional characteristics, ...) is not appropriately considered in a <font color="blue">product</font> development process?
 What are the benefits of involving users in the product/service development process?
 There are many reasons/aspects, which might result in a product successful or fail.
 How is 'usability' important for the product's success?
 Do you know any success or failure story? (keywords: `#user-centered design`, `#design with users`, `#co-design`, `#usability`, `#usability evaluation`)<br><font color="blue">(Note) "product" mentioned in this question widely includes various types of the produced things such as ICT devices, home appliances, crafts, meals, designs, equipment, facility, buildings, home, interior, software, smartphone app, ...</font>